 I spend a lot of my time behind the chair as a colorist performing color corrections and restoring hair to health.
 While this kind of work is often not the most glamorous, it’s single-handedly responsible for most of my clientele today.
 You see, in this age of social media, one of the downsides to the industry is there is a lot of window shopping going on.
 While before clients would find a colorist they click with and develop a long term relationship, nowadays there is a lot of hopping around.
 Rather than being satisfied, there is now a culture of always looking for the next best thing.
 Instagram gives the appearance that its a breeze to switch back and forth from blonde to red to brown to pink to platinum, with not a broken hair in sight.
 Meanwhile, no one is mentioning the filters sometimes being used or the extensions or wigs masquerading as healthy hair.
 As a result, there is a lot of damaged hair out there, as colorists are under pressure to constantly be producing dramatic makeovers.
 Everyone wants the before and after shot, and frankly, it’s wrecking everyone’s hair.
+Hair Bundles Dallas is one great place to run into for the remedy that is bound to turn you into the epitome of tinted elegance.

 After a few cycles of this and at the point where the hair is struggling and fried, a few clients have gotten my name by word of mouth, and I end up doing a color correction and start them on their hair rehab journey.
 At this stage, the main thing I ask of clients, no matter their hair color or level of damage, is patience and trust.
 At the point when a color correction is the only option, careful baby steps is key.
 The hair is usually quite porous, and the way color is absorbed can be very unpredictable.
 When hair is over processed, layers of healthy cuticle are gone, and it takes a layering of various products to mimic what would otherwise be healthy, receptive hair.
 I never go for the quick fix and I never try to do too much in one day, and because of this, the results are long lasting.